jessie-mutz/inducible-defense-model/README.md

+## GENERAL INFORMATION
+This README.txt file was updated on 2024-01-13.
-## Life history modulates effects of inducible defenses on consumer-resource dynamics.
+A. Manuscript associated with this archive: Life history modulates the effects of inducible defenses on consumer-resource dynamics.
-## Guide to supplemental code and simulation output.
----
+All other general information omitted for double-blind review.

+## ACCESS INFORMATION
+1. Licenses/restrictions placed on the code: CC0 1.0 Universal (CC0 1.0) Public Domain Dedication
+2. Recommended citation for this code archive:

+## OVERVIEW OF SUPPLEMENTAL CODE AND SIMULATION OUTPUT
+This data repository consists of 6 code scripts, 4 R workspaces, and this README document.

-### R Scripts.
+### R scripts
-**01_model-functions.R**
+1. **01_model-functions.R**
-The code in this script file:
-(A) defines the full ODE model as described in Table S1;
-(B) defines functions 'run_qual' and 'qual_out' to simulate qualitative behavior across combinations of two parameters;
-\(C\) defines function 'funcy' to simulate equilibrium dynamics across combinations of three parameters.
+The code in this script file: (i) defines the full ODE model as described in Table S1; (ii) defines functions 'run_qual' and 'qual_out' to simulate qualitative behavior across combinations of two parameters; (iii) defines function 'funcy' to simulate equilibrium dynamics across combinations of three parameters.

-**02_qualitative-simulations.R**
+2. **02_qualitative-simulations.R**
-The code in this script file:
-(A) defines function 'qual_set' for running qualitative behavior simulations for tau x epsilon, tau x b, tau x g, and tau x m;
-(B) simulates the model for four plant life history scenarios (output provided in R Workspace files 07-10 described below).
+The code in this script file: (i) defines function 'qual_set' for running qualitative behavior simulations for tau x epsilon, tau x b, tau x g, and tau x m; (ii) simulates the model for four plant life history scenarios (output provided in R Workspace files 07-10 described below).

-**03_qualitative-figures.R**
+3. **03_qualitative-figures.R**
-The code in this script file:
-(A) uses qualitative behavior simulation output to define regions of parameter space (tau x epsilon, tau x theta, tau x r, or tau x m) where the system goes extinct, goes to a stable point equilibrium, or has persistent cycles;
-(B) reproduces Figs 1 & S1.
+The code in this script file: (i) uses qualitative behavior simulation output to define regions of parameter space (tau x epsilon, tau x theta, tau x r, or tau x m) where the system goes extinct, goes to a stable point equilibrium, or has persistent cycles; (ii) reproduces Figs 1 & S1.

-**04_cycling-simulations-and-figures.R**
+4. **04_cycling-simulations-and-figures.R**
-The code in this script file:
-(A) simulates equilibrium dynamics reported in Figs 2-3 & S2-5;
-(B) reproduces Figs 2-3 & S2-5.
+The code in this script file: (i) simulates equilibrium dynamics reported in Figs 2-3 & S2-5; (ii) reproduces Figs 2-3 & S2-5.

-**05_quantitative-simulations-and-figures.R**
+5. **05_quantitative-simulations-and-figures.R**
-The code in this script file:
-(A) simulates equilibrium dynamics for four plant life history scenarios, across values of tau, theta, and epsilon;
-(B) reproduces Figs 4 & S6-7.
+The code in this script file: (i) simulates equilibrium dynamics for four plant life history scenarios, across values of tau, theta, and epsilon; (ii) reproduces Figs 4 & S6-7.

-**06_uneven-tau-simulations-and-figures.R**
+6. **06_uneven-tau-simulations-and-figures.R**
-The code in this script:
-(A) simulates equilibrium dynamics for four plant life history scenarios, across values of tau_S and tau_P;
-(B) reproduces Figs 5 & S8-9.
+The code in this script: (i) simulates equilibrium dynamics for four plant life history scenarios, across values of tau_S and tau_P; (ii) reproduces Figs 5 & S8-9.

-## R Workspaces.
+### R Workspaces
-**07_qualitative-output-lowm-lowg.RData**
-Simulation output for first plant life history scenario: b = 6, g = 0.15, m = 0.05 (see Methods in main text & Table S2).
-Contains the following objects: 'tau_ep_out', 'tau_b_out', 'tau_g_out', 'tau_m_out'.
-Each object is a list with named elements: 'baseline', 'theta = 4', 'c = 5', and 'r = 8'.
+Each of the following workspaces contains 4 lists: 'tau_ep_out', 'tau_b_out', 'tau_g_out', and 'tau_m_out'.

 | Object | Description |
 | ------ | ----------- |